mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 &client_discovery=true
 ~~~

-After extracting the "client_id" URL from the token request, the authorization server MAY execute the [Client Discovery Flow](#client-discovery-flow) in order to obtain the client's metadata.
+After extracting the "client_id" URL from the token request, the authorization server MAY execute the [Obtaining Client Metadata](#obtaining-client-metadata) in order to obtain the client's metadata.
 Once obtained, it can perform checks based on this metadata in order to decide whether to proceed with the token request.

 Once the token request is successfully validated, the token endpoint MUST continue processing as normal (as defined by OAuth 2.0 [RFC6749])

 In case of any errors, error response is returned (<eref target="https://www.rfc-editor.org/rfc/rfc6749#section-5.2">as described in the Section 5.2 of [RFC6749]</eref>).

-# Client Metadata

-<< TODO Expand on client metadata formats. describe briefly about using sub-domain for multiple clients under the same domain >>

 # Operational Consideration